• Skip to primary navigation

 Instructions

-• Whisk the eggs together and pour into the pan.
-Sprinkle the cheese evenly over the frittata.
+• Whisk the eggs and cream together in a medium mixing bowl and pour the mixture into the pan.
+Sprinkle the grated cheese evenly over the top.

-• Continue to cook until the sides begin to firm up and you can easily lift the sides away from the pan.
-Keep a close eye on the eggs and once they're starting to look like the edges of the top of the frittata as are starting to firm up, cover the frittata with the mating pan interlocking them, and quickly flip the frittata.
-Remove the pan and continue to cook for another couple of minutes.
+• Frittata pan method: Cook until the sides of the frittata begin to set up and pull away from the pan.
+Cover the frittata with the interlocking pan and quickly flip the frittata.
+Remove the top pan and continue to cook for another couple of minutes, or until the frittata is cooked through.

 Reader Interactions